 In that time, Crenshaw has established himself as a respected voice on defense issues and a champion for our men and women in uniform.
 He has fought for key priorities for Northeast Florida and led the way to bring the National Veterans Cemetery to Jacksonville.
 He continues the fight to make Naval Station Mayport a nuclear aircraft carrier homeport.
 In 2013, Navy Secretary Ray Mabus recognized Crenshaw's dedication to the nation's Sailors and Marines and awarded him the Navy's highest civilian honor - The Navy Distinguished Public Service Award.

 Originally a member of the House Armed Services Committee, Crenshaw is now a member of the Appropriations Committee where he chairs the Financial Services and General Government Appropriations Subcommittee and sits on the prestigious Defense Appropriations Subcommittee, and also serves on the State and Foreign Operations Appropriations Subcommittee.

 Representative Crenshaw has gained a reputation for being a strong advocate for strengthening and rebuilding our military, enacting responsible and permanent tax relief, and standing up for projects vital to Northeast Florida.
 Long an advocate of job creation and economic prosperity for Florida, Crenshaw has worked to secure projects that benefit the Port of Jacksonville, local beaches, and other important economic drivers.

-A third generation resident of Northeast Florida, Congressman Crenshaw was born on September 1, 1944 in Jacksonville, Florida.
-Mr. Crenshaw attended Robert E. Lee High School, the University of Georgia on a basketball scholarship, and later received his law degree from the University of Florida.
+A third generation resident of Northeast Florida, Congressman Crenshaw attended Robert E. Lee High School, the University of Georgia on a basketball scholarship and later received his law degree from the University of Florida.

-Crenshaw and his wife, Kitty, have been married forty years and live in Jacksonville.
+Crenshaw and his wife, Kitty, have been married 45 years and live in Jacksonville.
 They have two grown daughters and two granddaughters.